Learn How to Make a Rain Garden in this informative post; it’s a creative and beautiful way to protect the environment and grow plants.

 Choose the Location

-Choose a location that is prone to have excess rainwater standing in it after the rest of the landscape gets dried after a heavy rain.
-If you do not have a location in your landscape like that, choose a location that is near a paved driveway, sidewalk or downspout where a lot of rain run-off passes through.
+Choose a location that is prone to have excess rainwater standing in it after the rest of the landscape gets dried after heavy rain.
+If you do not have a location in your landscape like that, choose a location that is near a paved driveway, sidewalk, or downspout where a lot of rain run-off passes through.

 Any location where rainwater tends to run or collect is an ideal spot for creating a rain garden.

 Manipulate the Soil

 After the location has been chosen, decide on the size and shape of the rain garden.
 Next, remove all the soil to the depth of about two feet.
 Mix in an equal amount of compost into the removed soil.

 Gypsum, well-rotted animal manure, shredded leaves, hay, or other organic material, can be used in place of (or combined with) compost.
 The soil must be manipulated with organic amendments to make it extremely loose so it will be able to quickly absorb and hold onto the excess rainwater that will be headed towards the newly created garden.

 The organic material will also increase the fertility of the soil and keep the plants fed and healthy.
 If you will be using commercial fertilizer, now is the time to mix it into the soil.